What is an Infographic? Infographic Definition + 5 Examples

 1. Decide who is making your infographic

 First and foremost, you must decide who is making your infographic.
 It takes time and effort to create an infographic that drives results.
-You must ensure that you’re equipped with the right tools to make a successful infographic.
+You must ensure that you’re equipped with the right tools to make a successful one.

 - Canva: Canva has a free, built-in infographics section that allows you to design infographics from a template.
 You can input your information and brand style into these infographics to make it unique to your business.